andreymathcanary/BioTrillion/README.md

 1. Clean data, by creating a pre-processor, which will erase rreflection from the Pupil (at least).
 2. Ellipse fitting can be done robust: points that are far from the fitted ellipse can be ignored.
 For this one can use weighted linear regression.
 Something like that: https://reference.wolfram.com/applications/eda/RobustFitting.html
+3. Augment data to make it more precise (noise, other real distortions).